 But over their twenty-year recording career, certain hallmarks of their sound remained; Freddie Mercury’s virtuoso voice and Brian May’s distinctive guitar sound, from his “Red Special” guitar that he handcrafted as a teenager with his father.
 Mercury and May were supported by drummer Roger Taylor, whose high harmony vocals were an important part of the group’s sound, and bassist John Deacon.
 While Mercury and May were the most prolific writers, all four members wrote hit singles for the band – they’re the only four-piece band to have all of their members inducted into the Songwriters Hall of Fame.

-Queen’s best albums were generally at the start of their career – in the 1980s they often seemed more focused on singles and dabbled with solo careers.
-Even as the quality of their albums declined, they remained a formidable live attraction, especially their 1985 Live Aid performance, and enjoyed hit singles throughout their twenty year tenure.
-Queen refocused their attention as Mercury’s health declined, before he succumbed to AIDS in 1991.
+Queen’s best albums were generally at the start of their career – in the 1980s they were more focused on singles and dabbled with solo careers.
+Even as the quality of their albums declined, they remained a formidable live attraction, especially their 1985 Live Aid performance, and enjoyed hit singles throughout their twenty-year tenure.
+Queen refocused their attention as Mercury’s health declined before he succumbed to AIDS in 1991.

-I’ve skipped 1980’s Flash Gordon soundtrack, as it doesn’t feel like an album, mostly short instrumentals interspersed with dialogue, but it would be at #15 if I had included it.
+I’ve skipped 1980’s Flash Gordon soundtrack, as it doesn’t feel like a studio album, mostly short instrumentals interspersed with dialogue, but it would be at #15 if I had included it.